Countdown to Oxford’s science and ideas festival

 With only two weeks to go, we’re getting super-excited about the IF Oxford science and ideas festival, which we are delighted to support once again as associate partners.
 Amid a flurry of activity in the IF bunker, the countdown has begun for an inclusive science-tastic takeover of Oxford, featuring over 100 diverse events from 18-28 October 2019.

 IF Oxford promises a huge range of interactive events in Templars Square and Westgate shopping centres, churches, theatres, pubs, and even cemeteries – plus out on the streets with unique walking tours.
 Speed date with ideas, or pop into the Living Library and meet researchers, writers and thinkers.
 Meet Iggy the Iguanodon or peek through a giant periscope with street performers.

+We’re joining in the ‘party in a Petri dish’ at our family Planetarium at BLAST! at Blackbird Leys Community Centre (28 Oct) where we’ll tell amazing stories of the stars free to book or drop-in on the day.
 Wherever you go, expect science with a twist, exploring the big issues of the day.
 Most importantly, have a go – as IF Oxford is all about you, so get ready to get your brain buzzing.
 Many events are free to book – you Pay What You Decide on the day.

 Our team will be out and about running events and volunteering at the festival.
 Here are the top 5 events they are looking forward to!